massimocaprinali/cloud-foundry-public/liberty-customizingJRE.md

 ### Customizing the JVM configuration
 {: #customizing_jvm}

-Applications can customize the JVM options with the specifications that are defined by the JRE configured for the application.
+Apps can customize the JVM options with the specifications that are defined by the JRE configured for the app.
 Reference the guidelines on how to specify an option and its usage directly from the JRE's documentation, as the options vary according to the JRE.

 <table>
 <tr>